-Poul M. Volther, who was born in 1923 and died in 2001, is part of the generation of popular Danish architects who have deep roots in good craftsmanship.
+Poul M Volther (1923-2001) belongs to a generation of popular Danish architects who have deep roots in good craftsmanship.

-Poul M. Volther was a trained carpenter and furthered his education at the School of Arts and Crafts, now known as the Danish School of Design, where he also taught for several years.
-Here he left his mark on hundreds of young furniture architects’ sense of quality of craft.
+Poul M Volther was originally a trained carpenter.
+He furthered his education at the School of Arts and Crafts, where he taught for many years at what is today called the Danish School of Design.
+Here he left his mark on hundreds of young furniture architects’ sense of the quality of the craft.

 We are so lucky here, at MAKE nordic, that we have three pieces of furniture by this designer, namely the beautiful GOLIAT armchair and the incredibly comfortable J111 and SOLDATEN dining table chairs.